IRL2/nanover-docs/source/concepts/applications.rst

 FrameData keys
 ~~~~~~~~~~~~~~

-Some details about how the user interactions where applied are added to the
+Details about the user interactions applied are added to the
 :ref:`FrameData <frame-description>`.

 Each of the interactions applied to the molecular system by a user in the iMD